valerioio/codewars/authored/100 prisoners and a light bulb/description.md

 Change the initial code to allow the prisoners to win their freedom.
 You can assume that the prisoners can count how may days have elapsed (it increases by 1 every time) and that the initial state of the light bulb is off (False).
 The code that you are given consists of:
 * a class ```Prisoner``` with some methods.
 You can rewrite this class, but the the class cannot have static attributes and:
-  * the constructor must take a string for the name (of length less than 1000) and an integer for the serial number (of value less than 1000);
+  * the constructor must take a string for the name (of length less than 1000) and an integer for the counter (of value less than 1000);
   * it has an ```enter_room``` method that takes in a boolean for the current state of the light bulb and an integer for the current day.
 It returns a tuple (an array in JavaScript) of two booleans, the first for the new state of the ligth bulb and the second one for the assertion;
 * a function```gather_and_discuss``` that returns a tuple (an array in JavaScript) of 100 objects of type ```Prisoner```.